 Health and science authorities observe that many more consumers could benefit from hearing health care devices and related services, but do not take advantage of this option.
 For example, a recent report by the National Academies of Science, Engineering, and Medicine estimates that “67 to 86 percent of adults who may benefit from hearing aids do not use them.”
 The price of hearing aids and related services is widely cited as a primary impediment to access.

-The FTC’s workshop will bring together researchers, health care providers, industry representatives, consumer representatives, policymakers, and others to examine ways in which enhanced competition and innovation might increase the availability and adoption of hearing aids by those consumers who need them.
-In addition, the workshop will examine how to balance consumer health and safety issues with consumer interests in greater competition and innovation, and ensure consumers have access to truthful and non-misleading information about hearing health products and services.
+The FTC’s workshop brought together researchers, health care providers, industry representatives, consumer representatives, policymakers, and others to examine ways in which enhanced competition and innovation might increase the availability and adoption of hearing aids by those consumers who need them.
+In addition, the workshop examined how to balance consumer health and safety issues with consumer interests in greater competition and innovation, and ensure consumers have access to truthful and non-misleading information about hearing health products and services.

-Topics of discussion at the daylong event will include:
+Topics of discussion at the daylong event included:

 - Consumer Information and Search Costs

 - The Benefits and Costs of Regulation

 To aid our analysis of these issues and various policy proposals intended to address them, the staff of the Federal Trade Commission seek public comment from interested parties.
 In particular, we invite comment on the following questions:

 - What information about hearing technology and related health care services is available to consumers who may be shopping for these goods and services?
 How useful do they find this information?